Heathcliff (comic strip)

-The strip is usually presented in single-panel gag frames on weekdays.
-On Sundays, though, the strip is expanded to multiple panels and titled Sunday with Heathcliff.
-A regular feature in the Sunday strips is Kitty Korner, where unusual cats in the real world are described.
+The strip is usually presented in single-panel gag cartoons on weekdays.
+On Sundays, however, the strip is expanded to multiple panels (usually 6–8) and titled Sunday with Heathcliff.
+A regular feature in the Sunday strips is Kitty Korner, which illustrates single-panel reader-submitted stories about real-world cats and is placed in the bottom right corner, hence the name.